nx-lr/protea/readme.md

 ### Keywords

 The following names are reserved words instead of being members of the syntactic class id of lexical identifiers.
+These keywords are divided into five groups:

+- Group 1: operator keywords
+- Group 2: declaration keywords
+- Group 3: control flow keywords
+- Group 4: control transfer keywords
+- Group 5: test-driven keywords

 ```
 in      of      as     is     new     to